 Artsy acrylics, punchy posters, warm wall hangings—welcome to the wonderful world of wall art.
 No matter the room you’re looking to jazz up, wall art is the icing on the cake of interior design and is about to be your new favorite decor tool—if it isn’t already.

-Shopping for art is all fun and games until it comes time to select what dimensions you’d like.
-Deciding between a larger canvas or smaller pieces?
-Too small of a print can leave your place feeling empty; too big and you risk a cramped wall.
+Shopping for art, whether it’s a canvas print or framed print, is all fun and games until it comes time to select what dimensions you’d like.
+Deciding between a larger canvas or smaller piece?
+Too small of a print can leave your living room, bedroom, or dining room feeling empty; too big and you risk a cramped wall.

 To help you select perfectly sized pieces that pull your room together, we’ve compiled this wall art size guide.
 From standard wall art sizes to size-specific curation tips, get ready to learn how you can find the Goldilocks solution for your space, frustration-free.